usacpcheung/smart-home-activity/docs/localization.md

 - Keys mirror the module or UI surface that owns the copy so engineers can find usages quickly.
 - Keep this file as the canonical reference when updating or auditing text.

-## Add a new locale
+## Localization checklist
 1. Copy `i18n/en.json` to `i18n/<locale>.json` (for example, `i18n/es.json`).
+2. Rename the file so the basename matches the locale code you plan to ship (`es`, `fr-CA`, etc.).
-2. Translate the **values only**.
+3. Translate the **values only**.
 Preserve the key structure so modules can resolve the same paths.
-3. Leave every placeholder from the table below intact.
+4. Keep every placeholder exactly as it appears (see the examples below).
 Replace only the surrounding prose.
+5. Add the locale code to the initialization configuration so the runtime can fetch the new catalog.
+6. Run `scripts/check_locales.py` to confirm the new file carries every key that exists in English.
-4. Commit the new locale file or, if it should stay private, store it under a name or folder matched by the ignore rules below.
+7. Commit the new locale file or, if it should stay private, store it under a name or folder matched by the ignore rules below.

 ## Register the locale code
 When the runtime initializes i18n (see `js/core/i18n.js`), include the new locale code in the configuration: